sherry-ger/elastic-workshop/README.md

 8. Drag and drop the `location` field into the chart.
 You will be redirected to Elastic Map.
 <img src="images/image12.png"  width="500" height="270">

 Elasticsearch is an excellent geo data store with many advance geo search capabilities.
-Also, there are many more functionalities like chart types, adding layers, and adding calculated values to charts.
+Also, there are many more functionalities like chart types, adding layers, and adding calculated values to charts that we did not cover today.
 Please refer to [Kibana Lens](https://www.elastic.co/guide/en/kibana/current/lens.html) for details.

 #### Elasticsearch Via API ####